prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 ![architecture diagram](./heroku-architecture.png)

-The focus of this guide is showing how projects using Prisma are deployed to Heroku.
+The focus of this guide is showing how to deploy projects using Prisma to Heroku.
 The starting point will the [Prisma Heroku example](https://github.com/prisma/prisma-examples/tree/latest/deployment-platforms/heroku), which contains an Express.js server with a couple of pre-configured REST endpoints and a simple frontend.

 > **Note:** The various **checkpoints** throughout the guide allowing you to validate whether you performed the steps correctly.